-Jerry: I mean baseball was always something that I wanted to do.
-I came from a really small high school in Northwest Ohio, so I never really got recruited anywhere.
+Jerry: I mean, baseball was always something that I wanted to do.
+I came from a really small high school in northwest Ohio, so I never really got recruited anywhere.

 I knew I had the skills, I threw about the same as I do now.
 I threw like 88-90 mph out of high school, a lot of strikeouts and a lot of walks, just really raw but no exposure.
 So I went to Dayton, my best friend and I, (and) I went there for the school, it’s a good school.

 We went and we had talked about it before we went there, that if we could try out for the baseball team we both would.
-So one day we saw that the poster was up in the dorms, it said tryouts this Saturday, show up at 8 AM.
+One day we saw that the poster was up in the dorms, it said tryouts this Saturday, show up at 8 AM.
 We did and I ended up making it and my best friend didn’t, and it kind of went on from there.

-MMO: In your junior year at Dayton, you started 13 of the 14 games you pitched.
-Prior to the draft in ’04, were any teams scouting you as a starter, or, were clubs preferring you as a reliever early on?
+MMO: In your junior year at Dayton you started 13 of the 14 games you pitched.
+Prior to the draft in ’04, were any teams scouting you as a starter, or were clubs preferring you as a reliever early on?